YagoLopez/vrview-react/README.md

 ```

 # Disclaimer
-At the moment it seems IE and Chrome for IOS are not supported.
-Work in progress.
+At the moment it seems IE < 11 and some IOS can experiment malfunction with three.js library.
+Feel free to open an issue

 License MIT